apter-tech/junit5-robolectric-extension/README.md

 ## Current Limitations

 * **Parallel Execution:** Parallel test execution is not yet supported.
 We're actively working on addressing this limitation in future releases.
-* **ClassLoader:** Robolectric's classloader is set before launching the tests.
-Every test in the suite will use the Robolectric's classloader, even if it is not annotated with the `RobolectricExtension`.
+* **Configuration:**
-* **Configuration:** Robolectric `@Config` annotation can only be used on class level.
+  * Robolectric `@Config`'s sdk parameter annotation can only be set on most outer test class.
+  * `@ResourcesMode`, `@LooperMode`, `GraphicsMode` annotations can only be set on most outer test class.
 * **Experimental Status:** This extension is still under development, and its API might change in future versions.

 ## Installation